 1. Daily Bar System.
 System analyzes daily close prices to generate signals.
 Trades can be entered next day at market open.
-No need to remain glued on to the or Mobile to make money any more keeping aside all your other fun work at bay.
+No need to remain glued on to the PC or Mobile to make money any more keeping aside all your other fun work at bay.

 2. Consistent Accuracy - Almost all instruments on testing gave accuracy in the range of 60-70% and that you may know is not easy to do with diverse instruments from diverse markets exhibiting diverse price patterns.
 When a system gives that kind of consistency, you can be rest assured of its reliability, well in to the future.